 Unfortunately, the story in humans is not as clear, although it does appear that dopamine can improve physical performance in some situations.

 There are several possible reasons for discrepancies in studies on humans, and most stem from the fact that scientists do not have as much control over our environment like they do with rats.
 Although some studies did not find that dopamine affects physical performance, other studies do confirm the same findings as in lab animals.

 Just like in rats, genetic differences in the dopamine receptor gene may explain different exercise capacity in different people.
 One study has shown that although prolonging dopamine activity does not affect athletic performance of cyclists in mild weather, it did improve their time-trial scores in hot weather.
-This result indicates that dopamine may be important in increasing exercise capacity under stressful conditions (such as heat) and ties back to the idea that dopamine delays the central nervous system fatigue during intense exercise.
+Results like this tell us that dopamine could help increase exercise capacity under stressful conditions (such as heat).

 In elite athletes, dopamine does not get depleted as quickly, leaving them in the state of heightened performance for a longer period of time.
 So, if we can raise our levels of dopamine and make it hang around the brain a little longer, we could mimic the endurance and maybe even performance of elite athletes.